open-telemetry/opamp-spec/specification.md

 - If AcceptsOtherConnectionSettings capability bit is set the Server may offer connection settings for other destinations using other_connections field.

+In addition the ReportsConnectionSettingsStatus capability is used by the Agent to indicate that it is able to report to the server if the offered connection settings are applied as expected.

 Depending on which connection settings are offered the sequence of operations is slightly different.
 The handling of connection settings for own telemetry is described in [Own Telemetry Reporting](#own-telemetry-reporting).
 The handling